Spaxy-ke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line will print the third line of the file iacta 7-file will create a new file named \*\'Best School\'\*$\?\*\*\*\*\*:)
-8-cwd_state will wite the output of the command ls -la to the file ls_cwd_content
+8-cwd_state will wite the output of the command ls -la to the file ls_cwd_content 9-duplicate_last_line duplicates the last line of the file iacta